 The image, of course, need not be purely visual.
 As Eliot notes, the objects or situation or events we describe terminate in a sensory experience.
 This is what haiku focuses on as the “image”—sensory experience.
 Whatever we see, hear, touch, taste, or smell is ripe as haiku fodder.
 What we imagine, think, conclude, or feel emotionally quickly begins to interrupt and be inappropriate—we want to produce these results, not start with them.
 This is an extension of that old writing adage, show, don’t tell.
 There’s also a fundamental difference between “ice cream is good” (simply a judgment) and “ice cream tastes good” (a sensory focus).
 Poets are concerned with exactly that difference, especially in haiku, which relies so heavily on the senses.

 Just as sensory impressions make an immediate connection with readers in haiku, so too can they get under our skin in other poetry.
 It is through the senses that the world enters our bodies, how the future becomes our past, how we experience life in the present moment.
+Or, as Ezra Pound put it in his “Vorticism” essay (Fortnightly Review, 1914), “In a poem of this sort one is trying to record the precise instant when a thing outward and objective transforms itself, or darts into a thing inward and subjective.”
 Our five senses tell us we are alive, and make real what we know and feel around us.

 Lee Gurga, in his book Haiku: A Poet’s Guide (Modern Haiku Press), reminds readers that haiku “focus on perception rather than invention, so writing them trains poets to become aware of all their senses.”
 Poetry, because it is a language of the body, can communicate strongly through the senses.
 As a result, sharpening sensory awareness, as commonly happens with haiku, is a worthwhile goal for any poet.